back to faqs

-General whitewater Paddling questions:
+General whitewater Paddling FAQs:

 Difficulty of whitewater rivers are rated by the term “Class” and range from Class I-VI (1-6).
 But there are variations within each class, for instance, there can be a difficult class two “II+” or an easy class three “III-” .